jpiologo/fokusProject/README.md

 This project is fictional and for educational purposes only.
 It is not intended for commercial use.

-Thank you for visiting my repository.
-Feel free to copy it and make your own adjustments! 🎉
+Thank you for using Fokus!
+Optimize your productivity and dive into what truly matters. 🎉